Account

 • Whether the child has an emotional or physical handicap.

 The adoption tax credit is subject to income limitations.
-If a taxpayer’s modified adjusted gross income (MAGI) falls between a certain range, the credit is either reduced or eliminated.
+If a taxpayer’s modified adjusted gross income (MAGI) falls within a certain range, the credit is either reduced or eliminated.
 Taxpayers with MAGI below $252,150 are eligible for the full adoption tax credit.
 Taxpayers with MAGI above $292,150 are not eligible to receive any credit.
-Taxpayers with MAGI between $252,150 and $292,150 may have their credit reduced, or may not receive any credit, depending on their filing status.
-Additionally, taxpayers who file married filing separately are generally not eligible for the adoption tax credit.
+Taxpayers with MAGI between $252,150 and $292,150 may have their credit reduced or may not receive any credit, depending on their filing status.
+Additionally, taxpayers who file as married filing separately are generally not eligible for the adoption tax credit.

 Which adoption expenses qualify for the adoption tax credit?